chauff/cse1500-web-transcripts/README.md

 Two modern web browsers such as Chrome, Firefox, Edge, etc. to test your project code across browser implementations.

-Telnet (for Assignment 1): telnet is available by default in Linux distributions, Windows users and users of the most recent Mac OS versions need to install it manually.
-To test whether telnet is installed, open the terminal and type `telnet`.
+Telnet (for Assignment 1): if you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
+If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1 (the `root` password is `cse&(]]`).

 ## Resources